Democrats release plan to boost party's California US House seats in fight for Congress

-The plan calls for an unusually timed reshaping of House district lines to greatly strengthen the Democratic advantage in the state ahead of midterm elections, when Republicans will be defending the party's fragile House majority.
+The plan calls for an unusually timed reshaping of House district lines to greatly strengthen the Democratic advantage in the state ahead of midterm elections, when Republicans will be defending a fragile majority.

 It amounts to a counterpunch to Texas, where the GOP is trying to add five seats to its House delegation at the urging of President Donald Trump as he tries to avoid losing control of Congress and, with it, prospects for his conservative agenda in the later part of his term.

-If approved by voters in a November election, the California blueprint could nearly erase Republican House members in the nation’s most populous state.
-The Democratic plan is intended to win the party 48 of its 52 U.S. House seats, up from 43 currently.
+If approved by voters in November, the California blueprint could nearly erase Republican House members in the nation’s most populous state.
+The Democratic plan is intended to win the party 48 of its 52 U.S. House seats, up from 43.

-The proposal was released by the campaign arm of House Democrats, the Democratic Congressional Campaign Committee.
-Democrats in the state Legislature will hold hearings and plan to vote on the new maps next week.
+The campaign arm of House Democrats, the Democratic Congressional Campaign Committee, released the maps Friday, and the Democratic-led Legislature later posted them online.
+State lawmakers plan to hold hearings and vote on the new maps next week.

 “This is about more than drawing lines on a map.
 It’s about drawing a line in the sand to stop Texas and Trump from rigging the election,” state Senate Democratic leader Mike McGuire said in a statement.